daveredfern/daveredfern/content/_posts/2024-06-07-lazy-web-design.md

 When in doubt or looking for a starting point, defer to what others have already created.
 Especially when those systems have been built for everyone and used by millions of people every day.

-As the book says, “[Steal Like An Artist](https://www.goodreads.com/book/show/13099738-steal-like-an-artist).”
-There is also a [TED talk](https://www.youtube.com/watch?v=oww7oB9rjgw) with the same name.
+If you like this is stealing, read my article on [nothing is original](/nothing-is-original).

-Before reinventing the wheel, the following is a list of places that do great work.
+The following is a list of places that do great work:

 * [GOV.UK Design System](https://design-system.service.gov.uk/)
 * [NHS Design System](https://service-manual.nhs.uk/design-system)